-- 8.1.
-As mentioned above, a number of Applicants have reported transactions that appear to have been input when the branch was shut and no one had access to the Horizon terminals. - 8.2.
-Also in some instances 'ghost' transactions appear to have contributed to shortfalls for which the relevant Subpostmaster was later held accountable.
+- 10.1.
+As mentioned above, a number of Applicants have reported transactions that appear to have been input when the branch was shut and no one had access to the Horizon terminals. - 10.2.
+Also, in some instances, 'ghost' transactions appear to have contributed to shortfalls for which the relevant Subpostmaster was later held accountable.
 'Ghost' transactions are genuine transactions that for some reason appear multiple times in the Horizon records.
 We briefly dealt with this issue in our Interim Report (see Spot Review 01).
-In that example, the Horizon system had automatically reversed a transaction which was only partially completed.
+In that example, the Horizon system had automatically reversed a transaction, which had been only partially completed.
 Although the Subpostmaster had entered the original transaction, he had not entered the reversal of that transaction.
-Rather, the Horizon system had automatically generated a transactional reversal after suffering a telecommunications interruption. - 8.3.
+Rather, the Horizon system had automatically generated a transactional reversal after suffering a telecommunications interruption. - 10.3.
 The transaction identity assigned by Horizon to that reversal was that of the Subpostmaster, rather than a system-generated ID.
 We note that this appears to fail to differentiate between entries genuinely made by a User and those that are system generated.
-We regard this as a systems design error.
+We regard this as a systems design error. - 10.4.

-- 8.4.
 This misuse of User IDs for system generated transaction reversals appears to be inconsistent and not yet fully understood.
-Various assurances and evidence have been provided by Post Office and further enquiries are continuing. - 8.5.
-This matter was also highlighted in a report by Helen Rose, Post Office Security Fraud Analyst dated 12 June, 2013: - "... it is just that I don't think that some of the system based correction and adjustment transactions are clear to us on either credence or ARQ logs."... - "However, my concerns are that we cannot clearly see what has happened on the data available to us and this in itself may be misinterpreted when giving evidence and using the same data for prosecutions." - N.B.
-'Credence' is a Post Office Management Information Reporting System and 'ARQ logs' is a reference to a request for Horizon information archived through the 'Audit Retrieval Query' process. - 9.
-Cash and Stock Remittances ('Rems') in and out of the branch - 9.1.
-A number of Applicants have raised issues concerning 'Rems'. - 9.2.
+Various assurances and evidence have been provided by Post Office and further enquiries are continuing. - 10.5.
+This matter was also highlighted in a report by Helen Rose, Post Office Security Fraud Analyst dated 12 June, 2013: - "... it is just that I don't think that some of the system based correction and adjustment transactions are clear to us on either credence or ARQ logs."... - "However, my concerns are that we cannot clearly see what has happened on the data available to us and this in itself may be misinterpreted when giving evidence and using the same data for prosecutions. - N.B.
+'Credence' is a Post Office Management Information Reporting System and 'ARQ logs' is a reference to a request for Horizon information archived through the 'Audit Retrieval Query' process.

+11. Cash and Stock Remittances ('Rems') in and out of the branch

+- 11.1.
+A number of Applicants have raised issues concerning 'Rems'. - 11.2.
 'Rems' are inward and outward remittances of stock or cash (including foreign currency).
 Large amounts of cash and stock are routinely sent to and from branches using this process.
-Robust procedures are in place to ensure that the process normally operates reliably and that errors, or theft, are rapidly detected. - 9.3.
-Occasionally branches will report that a Rem 'pouch' was not received or that it contained fewer items, or lower value, than the sender claimed.
-Post Office deals with these discrepancies by issuing 'Transaction Corrections' (TCs) that show the details of the shortfall or overage.
-Because such discrepancies relate to physical items it is necessary to rely on witness statements and other documentary evidence as to the exact content of Rem packages. - 9.4.
+Robust procedures are in place to ensure that the process normally operates reliably and that errors, or theft, are rapidly detected.

+- 11.3.
+Occasionally however, branches will report that a Rem 'pouch' was not received or that it contained fewer items, or lower value, than the sender claimed.
+Similarly, Post Office will sometimes find that a Rem pouch sent by a branch is missing or its content has been overstated by the branch.
+Post Office deals with these discrepancies by issuing Transaction Corrections that show the details of the shortfall or overage.
+Because such discrepancies relate to physical items, it is necessary to rely on witness statements and other documentary evidence as to the exact content of Rem pouches. - 11.4.
 Some Applicants have described instances of foreign currency shipments being accidentally sent to the wrong branch.
 We are aware that some of these errors have occurred due to Post Office's Business Partner for Foreign Currency ('First Rate') using an incorrect delivery address.
+Clearly, this introduces the possibility that a Subpostmaster would be held accountable for a shipment that was never received by his branch.

-10. Missing Cheques
+12. Missing Cheques